ZpokenWeb3/Evidentia/script/README.md

 ./script/bridge/02_run_ConfigureLayerZeroEndpoint.sh fuji
 ```

-This script configures the send library for the OFT adapter in the LayerZero endpoint, which is necessary for cross-chain token transfers.
+This script uses the `02_ConfigureLayerZeroEndpoint.s.sol` Solidity script to configure the send library for the OFT adapter in the LayerZero endpoint, which is necessary for cross-chain token transfers.

 ## 3. Setup Peer Connection Between Networks